TaykhoomDalal/pype/README.md

 A Python Package for PheWAS Execution, Visualization, and Analysis

 ## Features
-PYPE is a command line tool that can be used to run Phenome Wide Association Studies (PheWAS) on data produced by the UK Biobank (Version 1.0).
+PYPE is a command line tool that can be used to run Phenome Wide Association Studies (PheWAS) on data produced by the UK Biobank or other Biobank sources (provided they follow similar format to the UKBB).

-Currently, PYPE takes as input BED/BIM/FAM files for the genotype data (only if running PheWAS with a set of variants), and TAB files for the phenotype data and outputs a set of TSV files for each chromosome (if using genotype data) or phenotype (if only using phenotype data) with the results of the PheWAS analysis (including p-values, beta values, and standard error).
+Currently, PYPE takes as input BED/BIM/FAM files for the genotype data (only if running PheWAS with a set of variants), and TAB files (TSV) for the phenotype data and outputs a set of TSV files for each chromosome (if using genotype data) or phenotype (if only using phenotype data) with the results of the PheWAS analysis (including p-values, beta values, and standard error).
 The user can then run the visualization scripts to generate manhattan plots across all categories with annotations:

 <p align="center">
 	<img src="assets/abd_manhattan_annotated.png" width="800" />